huaweicloud/terraform-provider-hcs/docs/data-sources/availability_zones.md

 # hcs_availability_zones

-Use this data source to get a list of availability zones from HuaweiCloud
+Use this data source to get a list of availability zones from HuaweiCloudStack

 ## Example Usage